 - Trouble sleeping.

-Another serious danger of using ecstasy during pregnancy is that the drug often contains adulterants.
+Another serious danger of using ecstasy during pregnancy is that the drug often contains adulterants, or counterfeit substances.
 A person may think that they are taking pure MDMA when in reality they are ingesting a number of unknown chemicals.
-One study found that a single ecstasy tablet contained over 14 compounds other than MDMA 6.
-One of the most concerning adulterants is the powerful opioid fentanyl, which can be deadly even in very small doses.
+One study found that a single ecstasy tablet contained over 14 compounds other than MDMA.6 One of the most concerning adulterants is the powerful opioid fentanyl, which can be deadly even in very small doses.

 Effects on the Baby After Birth